What Is Electronic Stability Control?

 Switch the ignition of your car to the ON position.

-Next, press the “Read” button on the scanner to read the Diagnostic Trouble Codes (DTCs).
+Next, select the “Read Codes” function to read the Diagnostic Trouble Codes (DTCs).

 Use the DTC Lookup Library on the scanner or the OBD2 Codes Lookup Tool to find out the trouble codes’ meaning.
 In these libraries, you will find the meaning, causes, symptoms, and fixes for the codes you have.